Finance Protesters a Diverse Bunch

-Thousands roamed the streets through the weekend to protest world financial policies, many talking of a growing awareness of financial concepts like ``structural adjustment″ and ``transnational corporations.″
+Thousands roamed the streets through the weekend to protest world financial policies _ people from all walks of life.
+Many talked of a growing awareness of financial concepts like ``structural adjustment″ and ``transnational corporations.″

-They said global capitalism has run amok in far-off places like Bolivia, Indonesia and Lesotho, with the privatization of water resources, building of dams, speculative investment or harsh debt-repayment schedules.
+They cited examples of global capitalism run amok in far-off places like Bolivia, Indonesia and Lesotho, with the privatization of water resources, building of dams, speculative investment or harsh debt-repayment schedules.

 Brenda Dolling, a 55-year-old retired teacher from the Toronto area, said she’s been upset about ``structural adjustment″ ever since she learned about changes the international financial institutions require of countries to obtain loans.
 She spent several years as a teacher in Lesotho, a poor, Belgium-sized country of 2.1 million people that is surrounded by South Africa.